mike99mac/minimy-mike99mac/gcode/README.md

 | righttSide.nc     | 7.386" wide x 11.875" high| Cuts on the assembled right side |

 ## Building the boombox
+The build can be split into the following steps
+- Cut the plywood
+- Cut the moldings

+### Cut the plywood
 The width of the boombox was designed around being able to get three panels from a sheet of Baltic birch, 1550 x 1550mm, or about 60" x 60x.

-The G-code is in this repo as ``*.nc`` files.
-Here are the steps:
+Cut the plywood parts as follows
 - Cut a sheet of Baltic birch into three 19.875" pieces.
 - From one of those, cut a piece 32.395".
-This is the "main panel".
+This is the "main panel" which will later be cut into four pieces.
 - Copy the G-Code (.nc) files in this repo to the computer driving the CNC machine.
-- Square and zero XYZ the main panel on a CNC machine
+- Clamp and square the main panel on a CNC machine
+- Zero XYZ of the main panel
 - Load and run the job ``4PanelsMainJob``.
 This will cut the majority of the main panel.
 **TODO** get a picture of the main panel after it is cut.
 - Rotate the piece 180 degrees and run the job ``faceUpsideDown``.
 This will cut the holes and recesses at the top of the front panel.

+### Cut the plywood

 ## Drilling holes in the face